- How do I create assignments?

 - You can create a single assignment and assign it to all groups, or create several unique assignments and assign them to individual groups.

 When students submit assignments successfully, the Review Submission History page appears with information about their submitted assignments and a success message with a confirmation number.
 Students can copy and save this number as proof of their submissions and evidence for academic disputes.
 For assignments with multiple attempts, students receive a different number for each submission.
+If your institution has enabled email notifications for submission receipts, students will also receive an email with a confirmation number and other details for each submission.

 Students won't be able to view confirmation numbers if your institution uses an older version of Blackboard Learn.